libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 * "Note" denotes a sentence that is not normative.
 Instead, it points out some non-obvious consequences of previous statements.

-# Version-independent Presentation Format {#independent}
+# Generic EDNS Presentation Format {#independent}

-EDNS versions other than 0 are not yet specified, but an OPT pseudorecord with version field set to value other than zero might in theory appear in DNS messages.
-This section specifies how to convert such OPT pseudorecord to Presentation format.
-This procedure SHOULD NOT be used for EDNS(0).
-One possible exception is displaying a malformed EDNS(0) record.
+A malformed EDNS record or a record of unsupported EDNS version can be converted to Presentation format using this generic method.
 OPT pseudorecord is in this case represented the same way as a RR of unknown type according to {{!RFC3597, Section 5}}.
 In specific:

 * Owner Name is the Owner Name of the OPT record.
-Note that this is always `.` (DNS Root Domain Name) unless malformed.
+Note that this is usually `.` (DNS Root Domain Name) unless malformed.

 * TTL is Decadic value of the 32-bit big-endian integer appearing at the TTL position of OPT pseudorecord Wire format, see {{?RFC6891, Section 6.1.3}}.